t-sin/svm/README.md

 > I wanna die...
 >
-> --- "I can't be a only one, baby", Space Dandy
+> --- "I can't be the only one, baby", Space Dandy

 String VM is a toy virtual machine.
 String VM is characterised with these features: